 Competitive ability varies within and among Capsella species

-Our main findings are in agreement with theoretical predictions.
-Using the number of flowers as a proxy for fitness, the outcrossing, C. grandiflora, was the least sensitive to competition while the two diploid selfers, C. orientalis and C. rubella, were the most sensitive (Figure 2).
+Using the number of flowers as a proxy for fitness, our results are in agreement with theoretical predictions: the outcrossing species, C. grandiflora, was the least sensitive to competition while the two diploid selfers, C. orientalis and C. rubella, were the most sensitive (Figure 2).
 The tetraploid selfer, C. bursa-pastoris, was intermediate between its two putative parents (Figure 2), and within the species, the sensitivity to competition increased from the possible region of origin to the expansion front (Figure 4).
-In a previous experiment, C. rubella was already found as the most sensitive to competition but no significant difference was found between C. grandiflora and C. rubella (Petrone Mendoza et al. 2018)However, in this experiment only Greek accessions were used for C. bursa-pastoris, mainly corresponding to the Middle East genetic cluster (Cornille et al. 2016).
-Here also, Middle East accessions of C. bursa-pastoris did not significantly differ from C. grandiflora (Ic = 0.76 [0.71 – 0.82], and Ic = 0.75 [0.69 – 0.80], respectively, Figures 1 and 3).
+In a previous experiment, C. rubella was already found as the most sensitive to competition but no significant difference was found between C. grandiflora and C. rubella (Petrone Mendoza et al. 2018).
+However, in this experiment only Greek accessions were used for C. bursa-pastoris, mainly corresponding to the Middle East genetic cluster (Cornille et al. 2016).
+Here also, Middle East accessions of C. bursa-pastoris (Ic = 0.81, Figure 2) did not differ from C. grandiflora (Ic = 0.74, Figure 1).
 The global difference between the two species was mainly attributable to the rest of the species range.

 During the course of the experiment we also measured the surface of the rosette of the plants at two different times.
 While this trait is affected by competition, the global effect was rather weak and did not vary among species.
 Within C. bursa-pastoris, however, the effect of competition decreased across the species range, contrary to expectations and to what was observed for flower production.
-A possible caveat is that rosette surface estimates were less precise than flowers number estimates.
-Alternatively, this could reflect the fact that rosette surface is not a very good proxy for fitness, although it is positively correlated with flowers number (Figure 5).
-It also suggests that access to light was not the main driver of competition in the experiment as difference in rosette surface could not explainthe difference in flowers number between treatments (Figure 5).
+However, for both treatments, the raw values of rosette surface corresponded to the hypothesized qualities of the four geographic areas, with decreasing values from Middle East to China (Figure 2).
+Similarly, rosette surface increased with genetic diversity for both treatments, but more strongly without competitors such that the effect of competition is slightly increased with genetic diversity (Table S5 and Figure S1).
+Difference in absolute measures of vegetative traits, but not the effect of competition, are thus in agreement with the range expansion hypothesis.
+A possible caveat that could explain the difference between vegetative and reproductive traits is that rosette surface estimates were less precise than flowers number estimates.
+Alternatively, although rosette surface is positively correlated with flowers number (Table 5) this could reflect the fact that rosette surface is not a very good proxy for fitness in this experiment, especially in relation with competition.
+Indeed, access to light was likely not the main driver of competition in the experiment as differences in rosette surface could not explain (or if it did, only very weakly) the difference in flowers number between treatments (Figure 5).
 In the experiment, most of the competition likely occurred at the root levels as we purposefully chose rather small pots.